 1. How traditional food blogging works:

 Many food blogs rely on advertising revenue to sustain their operations.
 For many years food blogging was my job and ad revenue supported my family.
-It also covered the time, resources and energy spent on recipe development, photography, videography, and writing.
+It also covered the time, resources, and energy spent on recipe development, photography, videography, and writing.
 Every single post you see represents 10-12 hours of work.

 However, the ad-supported model means bloggers have to focus on creating content that ranks well on search engines to attract traffic.
 The more visitors there are, the more ad revenue we earn.
 This often means prioritizing recipes that are popular in search over those that no one knows about, but are wonderful to cook and eat.
 In other words, we have to try and find recipes that have “search volume” because people are already looking for them.